Hindu–Muslim unity: History

+Ram Prasad Bismil and Ashfaqulla Khan emphasised the importance of Hindu-Muslim unity for India's progress and independence.
+Bismil urged Indians to rise above religious and communal divisions, recognising unity as the foundation for building a strong and free nation.
+His vision highlighted the need for collective harmony to achieve the common goal of liberation and prosperity for all communities.
+Hindu-Muslim unity and amity were last wishes of Kakori martyrs.

 Muslim scholars of the Deoband school of thought, such as Qari Muhammad Tayyib and Kifayatullah Dihlawi, championed Hindu–Muslim unity, composite nationalism, and called for a united India.
 Maulana Sayyid Hussain Ahmad Madani, the leader of the Jamiat Ulema-e-Hind, stated:

-Malik Khizar Hayat Tiwana, the Premier of Punjab in colonial India, advocated for amity between the religious communities of undivided India, proclaiming March 1 as Communal Harmony Day and aiding in the establishment of a Communal Harmony Committee in Lahore, in which Raja Narendra Nath served as president and Maulvi Mahomed Ilyas as secretary.
+Malik Khizar Hayat Tiwana, the Premier of Punjab in colonial India, advocated for amity between the religious communities of undivided India, proclaiming 1 March as Communal Harmony Day and aiding in the establishment of a Communal Harmony Committee in Lahore, in which Raja Narendra Nath served as president and Maulvi Mahomed Ilyas as secretary.

-In 1940, Maghfoor Ahmad Ajazi established the All-India Jamhur Muslim League to support a united India and to counter the Lahore resolution, passed by the All-India Muslim League, for a separate Pakistan based on Muhammad Ali Jinnah's Two nation theory.
+In 1940, Maghfoor Ahmad Ajazi established the All-India Jamhur Muslim League to support a united India and to counter the Two nation theory.
 He served as the first General Secretary of the All India Jamhur Muslim League.

+Both Pakistani-American historian Ayesha Jalal and Indian Army officer and politician Jaswant Singh have noted that Muhammad Ali Jinnah did not want the partition of India and instead favored a united India.
+However, certain political factors, including the strategies of Jawaharlal Nehru, compelled him to accept partition.
+Jinnah used the demand for Pakistan as a "bargaining chip" to secure rights for Muslims in Hindu-dominated, British-ruled India, where Muslims feared oppression and felt a sense of marginalisation (especially after the conflicts like Hindi-Urdu controversy, which occurred in 1867, just a decade after the 1857 independence war, in which both Muslims and Hindus fought against the British colonialism).
+The Lahore Resolution, later referred to as the "Pakistan Resolution," did not explicitly demand a separate state, according to Jalal.
+The term 'Pakistan Resolution' is used for the Lahore Resolution, mostly in Pakistani studies textbooks, which have taught that it was the resolution that passed the demand for Pakistan as a separate state.
+However, this is not entirely true.